Cumulocity-IoT/c8y-docs/content/service-terms/service-level-bundle/support-sla.md

 ### Customer responsibilities

 * Customer assigns Authorized Technical Contacts (ATCs) and communicates any changes to the list of ATCs to Provider.
-* Customer's ATC is responsible for cooperating with Provider's Global Support and providing necessary information to reproduce, troubleshoot and resolve the experienced error.
+* Customer's ATC is responsible for cooperating with Provider's Support and providing necessary information to reproduce, troubleshoot and resolve the experienced error.
 * When an incident is submitted by an ATC to Provider's Support Portal, Customer authorizes Provider, for the purposes of troubleshooting and resolving such incident, to access Customer’s cloud environment for the duration of the submitted incident.